What's here

 Stack

 RustDocs Hub is server-rendered PHP 8 with no JavaScript bundle, no build step, and no runtime database.
 Pages are sub-millisecond to render and fully indexable by every search engine.
 View source — every word you read is in the HTML.
+The one exception is /search, which uses a small vanilla-JS lookup over a bundled on-site JSON index (no external service, no tracking) so you can filter all 2,028 items client-side.